daleysoftware/github-org-stats/README.md

 In development you may wish to monitor your rate limiting status with Github.
 This tool should not exhaust your rate limit quota unless run excessively.

+See also `./scripts/check-rate-limits.sh` which expects `GITHUB_TOKEN` to be set in your environment.